MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD12_DEMO.md

 >**Note**: If the message **Intranet settings are turned off by default** appears, click **Don’t show this message again**.

-5. In Internet Explorer, on the **Home** page, move the mouse pointer over the **Register Free** link, and then point out how the link expands and rotates as the mouse pointer traverses it.
+5. In Microsoft Edge, on the **Home** page, move the mouse pointer over the **Register Free** link, and then point out how the link expands and rotates as the mouse pointer traverses it.
 6. In the navigation bar, click **Feedback**.
 7. On the **Feedback** page, place the mouse pointer over the stars, and then point out how they are animated.
 8. Click **Send Feedback**, and then point out how the feedback form is animated; it changes the size and then flies off the top of the screen